kevincsnguyen/SQL-Lab/README.md

 - Filtered login records by geographic location to detect suspicious behavior.
 - Retrieved employee records by department to support targeted system updates.

----

-## Tools & Environment
-- SQL (relational database environment)
-- Sample login attempt and employee datasets

----

-## Summary
-This lab demonstrates the ability to use SQL as a tool for security monitoring and IT support by analyzing authentication data and employee records.
-The project highlights practical SQL skills that are relevant to entry-level IT, security, and systems roles.